Naoghuman/NetBeansIDE-AfterburnerFX-Plugin/README.md

 and optional `[FileName].css` and `[FileName].properties` can be created in a new wizard.
 One conditional is that *[FileName].toLowerCase()* must be **equals** with the *last* choosen package name.

+`Interview` with `Adam Bien` about me and the plugin:
+[afterburner.fx NetBeans plugin release - an interview]

 Content